gillian-guide/gillian-guide.github.io/docs/extras/launcher.en.md

 * Extract :material-zip-box:`GTAIVLauncher_vx.x.zip` into any folder of choice.
 * Open :material-file:`GTAIVLauncher.exe` with :fontawesome-solid-shield-halved:==admin rights==.
 * Follow the in-app instructions to create and configure instances.
-???+ tip "How to launch the launcher with Steam"
+???+ tip "How to launch the launcher with :material-steam:Steam"
     * Move the launcher files to the game folder.
     * Rename :material-file:`PlayGTAIV.exe` to something else.
     * Rename :material-file:`GTAIVLauncher.exe` to `PlayGTAIV.exe` and :material-file-cog:`GTAIVLauncher.exe.config` to `PlayGTAIV.exe.config`.